iamironz/autobus/README.md

 }
 ```

 After this step you should make your project.
-After making you'll be available `Autobus` class with strongly-typed static methods `subscribe(Subscriber)`, `unsubscribe(Subscriber)` and `post(LoginMeta)` for `Subscriber.java` only for this class.
+After making you'll be available `Autobus` class with strongly-typed static methods `subscribe(Subscriber)`, `unsubscribe(Subscriber)` and `post(LoginMeta)` for `Subscriber.java` class only.
 Methods for another classes and subscription methods will be generated and available after setting `@Subscribe` annotation and making project again.

 **To subscribe class for events:**